awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-capacity-reservations.md

 + Windows with SQL Server Web
 + Windows with SQL Server Standard
 + Windows with SQL Server Enterprise

+When you purchase a Capacity Reservation, you must specify the *platform* that represents the operating system for your instance\.
++ For Windows with SQL Standard, Windows with SQL Server Enterprise, and Windows with SQL Server Web, you must choose the specific platform\.
++ For all other Windows versions, excluding BYOL which is not supported, choose the **Windows** platform\.

  For more information about the supported Linux platforms, see [ Supported platforms](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html#capacity-reservations-platforms) in the *Amazon EC2 User Guide for Linux Instances*\.